glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 the farm.

-When converting this into input that is sent to the rewards-simulator-detailed endpoint, the `weeklyImpactAssets` is scaled up by a factor of 1e18 from what the user inputs, the protocol deposit value is scaled up by a factor of 1e6 from the user inputs, the `assetsRequired` is set equal to the user-set protocol deposit divided by the user-set asset price and then scaled up by a factor of 1e18, the rewards address is randomized, and the `firstWeek` and `weeksAlive` are set to the values provided by the user.
+When converting this into input that is sent to the rewards-simulator-detailed endpoint, the `netWeeklyImpactAssets` is scaled up by a factor of 1e18 from what the user inputs, the protocol deposit value is scaled up by a factor of 1e6 from the user inputs, the `assetsRequired` is set equal to the user-set protocol deposit divided by the user-set asset price and then scaled up by a factor of 1e18, and the `firstWeek` and `weeksAlive` are set to the values provided by the user.

 The user interface accepts floating point inputs from the user for all values that are going to be scaled up when they are submitted to the API endpoint.